-The program is intended to provide intensive family-centered diagnostic review and therapeutic education, developmental intervention, and clinical care in a specialized early childhood setting.
-Children attend 2 full days a week for the 10 month school year, either Tuesday and Thursday, or Wednesday and Friday.
-There is a maximum class size of 9 children.
+The program is intended to provide intensive family-centered diagnostic review and therapeutic education, developmental intervention and clinical care in a specialized early childhood setting.
+Children attend two full days a week for the 10 month school year, either Tuesday and Thursday, or Wednesday and Friday.
+There is a maximum class size of nine children.

 Enhance healthy social-emotional, cognitive and physical development.

 Strengthen the family’s ability to support their child’s development and learning by promoting parent confidence and competence.